Ligature has a lot of meanings. The word is used in music, medicine, and language. This article is about the meaning of ligature in typography.

 When I still lived in the Netherlands I visited Museum Plantijn-Moretus often and the other day, I was thrilled to discover a biography about the founder of the original printing and publishing company, Christoffel Plantijn.
 (I am afraid it is not available in English, this was a Dutch book by Sandra Langereis, called De Woordenaar).

-Now that I live in Spain I have the Printing Museum nearby Valencia on my bucket list.
+Now that I live in Spain I have the Printing Museum near Valencia on my bucket list.

 Anticipation on a visit to a museum